MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/code-signing-reqs.md

 For testing purposes only, you can submit your drivers for attestation signing, which doesn't require HLK testing.

-Attestation signing has the following restrictions:
+Attestation signing has the following restrictions and requirements:

 - Attestation signed drivers cannot be published to Windows Update for retail audiences.
 To publish a driver to Windows Update for retail audiences, you must submit your driver through the [Windows Hardware Compatibility Program (WHCP)](/windows-hardware/design/compatibility/).
 Publishing attestation signed drivers to Windows Update for testing purposes is supported by selecting *CoDev* or *Test Registry Key / Surface SSRK* options.